-- The amounts presented for General Funds may not report actual accrued costs. - Although the funds were generally recorded on an accrual basis for Working Capital Funds, the systems did not always capture actual costs on time. - The Statement of Net Cost is not presented by programs that align with major goals and outputs described in DoD's strategic and performance plans, as required by the Government Performance and Results Act. - Revenues and expenses were reported by appropriation categories because financial processes and systems do not collect costs in line with performance measures.
+- The amounts presented for General Funds may not report actual accrued costs. - Although the funds were generally recorded on an accrual basis for Working Capital Funds, the systems did not always capture actual costs on time. - The Statement of Net Cost is not presented by programs that align with major goals and outputs described in the DoD's strategic and performance plans, as required by the Government Performance and Results Act. - Revenues and expenses were reported by appropriation categories because financial processes and systems do not collect costs in line with performance measures.

 Intragovernmental Eliminations.
-DoD disclosed that it could not accurately identify most of its intragovernmental transactions by customer because its systems do not track the buyer and seller data needed to match related transactions.
-In addition, DoD was unable to fully reconcile intragovernmental transactions with all Federal partners.
-DoD acknowledged that its inability to reconcile most intragovernmental transactions resulted in adjustments that cannot be fully supported.
+The DoD disclosed that it could not accurately identify most of its intragovernmental transactions by customer because its systems do not track the buyer and seller data needed to match related transactions.
+In addition, the DoD was unable to fully reconcile intragovernmental transactions with all Federal partners.
+The DoD acknowledged that its inability to reconcile most intragovernmental transactions resulted in adjustments that cannot be fully supported.

-Attachment 1 Page 4 of 7 Accounting Entries.
-DoD acknowledged that it continued to enter material amounts of unsupported accounting entries in its financial management systems because of inadequacies in the systems.
+Accounting Entries.
+The DoD acknowledged that it continued to enter material amounts of unsupported accounting entries in its financial management systems because of inadequacies in the systems.
+In addition, the DoD did not always record account entries in accordance with U.S. GAAP.
 The unsupported accounting entries present a material uncertainty regarding the reliability of the financial statements.

-Reconciliation of Net Cost of Operations to Budget.
-SFFAS No. 7, "Accounting for Revenue and Other Financing Sources," requires a reconciliation of proprietary and budgetary information to assist users in understanding the relationship between the net cost of operations and the budgetary resources obligated by the entity during the period.
-DoD acknowledged that it was unable to reconcile budgetary obligations to net costs without making unsupported adjustments.
+Revenue and Other Financing Sources," requires a reconciliation of proprietary and budgetary information to assist users in understanding the relationship between the net cost of operations and the budgetary resources obligated by the entity during the period.
+The DoD acknowledged that it was unable to reconcile budgetary obligations to net costs without making unsupported adjustments.
 Specifically, budgetary data do not agree with proprietary expenses and capitalized assets.

-Previously Identified Significant Deficiency
+Previously Identified Significant Deficiencies

+Management acknowledged that previously identified significant deficiencies continue to exist.
 A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
 A significant deficiency is a deficiency or a combination of deficiencies in internal control that is less severe than a material weakness yet important enough to merit attention by those charged with governance.

 We previously reported a significant deficiency relating to the DoD process for reporting contingent legal liabilities as required by SFFAS No. 5, as amended by SFFAS No. 12, "Recognition of Contingent Liabilities Arising From Litigation."
 DoD reporting of contingent liabilities in the FY 2015 Basic Financial Statements meets the intent of SFFAS No.5 as amended by SFFAS No. 12.
-As such, we no longer consider DoD's process for reporting contingent legal liabilities as a significant deficiency.
-However, the DoD Office of General Counsel stated in its legal representation letter to us that it was unable to express an opinion on the likely outcome of 30 of 38 pending legal actions.
-As result, DoD management decisions based in whole or in part on this information may be adversely affected.
+As such, we no longer consider the DoD's process for reporting contingent legal liabilities as a significant deficiency.
+However, the DoD Office of General Counsel stated in its legal representation letter to us that it was unable to express an opinion on the likely outcome of 29 of 49 pending legal actions.
+As a result, the DoD's management decisions based in whole or in part on this information may be adversely affected.

 Internal control work we conducted as part of our prior audits would not necessarily disclose all material weaknesses and significant deficiencies.
-We did not identify material weaknesses that were not reported as such in DoD's FMFIA report.
+We did not identify material weaknesses that were not reported as such in the DoD's FMFIA report.